iobis/pacman-final-training/README.md

 ### Taxonomic annotation

 The PacMAN pipeline uses a number of **taxonomic annotation algorithms**.
-The main taxonomic assignment, which is used to populate the `scientificName` field in Darwin Core, is the naïve Bayesian classifier [RDP Classifier](https://pmc.ncbi.nlm.nih.gov/articles/PMC1950982/).
+The main taxonomic assignment algorithm is a **machine learning algorithm**, which is used to populate the `scientificName` field in Darwin Core.
+The algorithm is a naïve Bayesian classifier called [RDP Classifier](https://pmc.ncbi.nlm.nih.gov/articles/PMC1950982/).
 RDP Classifier calculates a probability for every possible taxonomic annotation using k-mer frequences, and then applies a bootstrapping procedure to obtain a confidence score for each taxonomic level.

-The pipeline also includes a [VSEARCH](https://github.com/torognes/vsearch) step which uses k-mer based search to find the closest matches in a reference database.
+The pipeline also includes a **search algorithm** called [VSEARCH](https://github.com/torognes/vsearch) to find the closest matches in a reference database.
 VSEARCH also provides a similarity score for each matching sequence.
 The results from this alternative algorithm are included in the `identificationRemarks` Darwin Core field.

 <img src="images/classification.png" width="600" />